Mixarar/scpcbm/game/jobs/mtf.md

 The Nine-Tailed Fox is a highly trained and well-equipped force, primarily dealing with the retrieval and containment of Euclid and Keter-class SCP objects, as well as responding to containment breaches.
 Their members are selected from various military, paramilitary and security organizations and undergo rigorous training to handle paranormal threats.
 ## In Game
 Mobile Task Force Epsilon-11 spawns in the Surface Zone of Gate-B and their job is to contain every SCP in the facility and terminate the Chaos Insurgency.
-They must escort foundation personnel to the Gate-B exit, such as Scientists, Janitors, Clerks and cooperative Class-D personnel (Class-D personnel must be cuffed beforehand).
+They must escort foundation personnel to the Gate-B exit, such as Scientists, Janitors, Clerks and MTF units most shoot Class-D personal on sight.
+But you can cooperative Class-D personnel (Class-D personnel must be cuffed beforehand).